Ship blocking Suez Canal moves slightly, unclear when it will refloat - Up News Info

 Article content

-Rabie said the ships that are waiting were free to reroute around the Cape of Good Hope, but none had yet done so.
+If it drags on, shippers may decide to reroute around the Cape of Good Hope, adding about two weeks to journeys and extra fuel costs.
+Rabie said the ships that are waiting were free to reroute around the Cape, but none had yet done so.

 He said 321 vessels were waiting to enter or continue their transit through the canal.
 Those included dozens of container ships, bulk carriers and liquefied natural gas (LNG) or liquefied petroleum gas (LPG) vessels, according to a shipping source.